-I can recommend doing the the eligibility test (click ‘Check Eligibility’ in the link below).
+I can recommend doing the eligibility test (click ‘Check Eligibility’ in the link below).
 It’s pretty straightforward.
 Plus they don’t force you to put your phone number and email to view the results – I appreciate that.

-Apply now for a Citi or a Standard Chartered Bank credit card on Bbazaar, and get a Tesco voucher worth RM120 or a 20” 4-wheeler ABS Cabin Bag, absolutely FREE, upon card approval.
+Apply now for a Citi or a Standard Chartered Bank credit card on BBazaar, and get a Tesco voucher worth RM120 or a 20” 4-wheeler ABS Cabin Bag, absolutely FREE, upon card approval.
 T&Cs apply.

 These are my lesser-known tips when choosing the best credit card in Malaysia for you.
 Your turn.
 What are YOUR best lesser-known tips?
 Add them in the comments section below!